 In FY 2021, the IHS Office of Urban Indian Health Programs awarded 4-in-1 grants to 33 UIOs.
 The grantees are awarded for a five-year funding cycle from April 1, 2022 - March 31, 2027.
 These grants provide funding to UIOs to make health care services more accessible for AI/ANs residing in urban areas.
 Funding is used to support four health program areas: health promotion and disease prevention services; immunization services; alcohol and substance abuse related services; and mental health services.
-Grantees are required to participate in a national evaluation of the 4-in-1 grant program, which addresses IHS Strategic Plan Goal 2 to promote excellence and quality through innovation of the Indian health system into an optimally performing organization.
+Grantees are required to participate in a national evaluation of the 4-in-1 grant program, which addresses.
 The national evaluation includes reporting on the cultural interventions integrated into the 4-in-1 program activities, and practice based and evidence based approaches that are implemented or modified to meet the needs of the Urban Indian service population.